 For example, where you were born and where your parents were born are very important questions when it comes to US citizenship.
 If you were born in the United States (or its territories), or your parents were born there, then you either are already a US citizen or you can get citizenship fairly easily.
 Otherwise, you need to begin a somewhat lengthy process to become naturalized.
-This process is heavily influenced by where you are living and where you will be living.
+This process is heavily influenced by where you are living now and where you will be living in the future.

 These and other aspects of the current US policy are brought together in Federal Immigration and Nationality Act.
 This law guides USCIS in its development of rules and procedures.
 Who is permitted to enter the United States and how they can become a citizen as well as who can be removed from the United States are all covered in the Federal Immigration and Nationality Act.
 The state and territorial laws do not impact the process, but where you are living in the United States definitely does have an impact based on workloads and USCIS office policies that impact their application of rules and guidelines.

-It is highly recommended to consult with an attorney who is knowledgeable in immigration law before taking any action towards naturalization, due to the constant changes in this area of law.
-Ideally, you are looking for someone who is knowledgeable about applications from your country of origin and the procedural guidelines of your regional office of immigration.
+Consult with an attorney who is knowledgeable in immigration law before taking any steps toward naturalization, as this area of law changes constantly.
+Ideally, seek someone who is knowledgeable about applications from your country of origin and the procedural guidelines of your regional office of immigration.

 Search for an USCIS Office near you.